Offer Letter Template to Buy Rental Property Faster [+Free Sample]

 Your goal is not to pressure the seller, but rather to ensure that you do not waste time on this deal, while other potential properties get scooped up.
 Including a desired closing date will help the property owners work to a deadline and might even help your offer letter stand out with a personal touch.

-What to Leave Out of Your Real Estate Offer Letter
+What to NEVER include in Your Real Estate Offer Letter

 Including too much personal information can hurt your application.
 The following are some things that are best left unsaid in today’s real estate market.